© September 2009, Pi Arthur Stuart, pastuart.com

 Mind numbing television helped pass the time in the evening.

-Four glass of wine numb me more and help me to sleep for a few hours.
+Four glasses of wine numb me more and help me to sleep for a few hours.
 I woke at two and struggle the rest of the night with my thoughts, while I tossed and turned trying to find comfort.
 I couldn't and I felt I deserved it.
 I still couldn't cry.

 I want to forget the bad part, yet I don't want to forget.